VisTrails/VisTrails/doc/usersguide/parameter_exploration.rst

 .. topic:: Try it now!

    In the "terminator.vt" example vistrail, make sure you're working with the "Isosurface" version of the workflow, then go to the ``Pipeline`` view.
 Add the module ``vtkImageResample`` to the pipeline, and insert it between ``vtkStructuredPointsReader`` and ``vtkContourFilter``, connecting the output of the reader to input of the resampler and the output of the resampler to the input of the contour filter as shown in Figure :ref:`fig-paramexp-vtk_image_resample`.
-Finally, select the ``vtkImageResample`` module and add the ``SetAxisMagnificationFactor`` method with parameter values 0 and :math:`0.2`.
+Finally, select the ``vtkImageResample`` module and set the ``SetAxisMagnificationFactor`` to 0 and 0.2.
 See Chapter :ref:`chap-creating` for reminders on how to accomplish these tasks.

    After modifying the workflow, switch back to the ``Exploration`` view.
 Inside the ``Set Methods`` panel, select the ``SetValue`` method from the ``vtkContourFilter`` module, and drag it to the center canvas.
-Also select the ``SetAxisMagnificationFactor`` method from the ``vtkImageResample`` module and drag it to the canvas as well.
-Set the values as in the previous example, but set the range of the "Float" parameter of "SetAxisMagnificationFactor" to start at :math:`0.2` and end at :math:`1.0`.
+Also select the ``SetAxisMagnificationFactor`` method from the ``vtkImageResample`` module and drag it to the canvas.
+Set the values as in the previous example, and set the range of the "Float" parameter of "SetAxisMagnificationFactor" to start at 0.2 and end at 1.0.
 Also, set the magnification factor to vary over the 'y' direction.
 Finally, set the exploration to generate 16 results, four in the 'x' direction, and four in the 'y' direction.
 Your exploration setup should match Figure :ref:`fig-fig6_9`, and after executing, you should see a result that resembles Figure :ref:`fig-fig6_10`.
-Notice that the isosurface changes from left to right while the images have less artifacts as the magnification factor approaches :math:`1.0` from top to bottom.
+Notice that the isosurface changes from left to right while the images have less artifacts as the magnification factor approaches 1.0 from top to bottom.

 .. _fig-paramexp-vtk_image_resample: